drocheam/optrace/docs/source/installation.rst

 **Installing the latest git version**

-#.
-Make sure python and pip are installed
-#.
 Open a terminal and run: :bash:`pip install "optrace @ git+https://github.com/drocheam/optrace.git"`

-**External dependencies**

-Below you can find a list of external dependencies that will be automatically installed.
+**Installing from a package index**

+optrace currently isn't included in any official package index.
+This project is not affiliated with a package of the same name on PyPI.

+**Dependencies**

 .. list-table::
    :widths: 250 600 250